friends-of-presta/developer_tools/README.md

 ## Features

 ### Hooks Display
-This module enables - once installed and enabled - the display of every hook available in PrestaShop.
+This module enables the display of every hook available in PrestaShop.
+Activate hook display in performance page.

 It works both on Back and Front office.
 As you can assume this is really useful for every Theme and Module developer, to figure out exactly where and what do we have to override or extend.